 In Iceland, horizons are dotted with volcanic peaks, gushing waterfalls spring from every crevice, and beautiful coastlines seem to lurk around every bend in the road.
 Despite discussions over the years on introducing a nature pass system, which would mean some of the country’s natural sites would command a (small) fee from visitors, this spectacular scenery remains mostly free to explore.

 Be aware that parking fees are charged at some sites.
-The fee varies but is often around Íkr750 (US$6) per day for a regular private car and is used to help fund maintenance of facilities such as walking paths, restrooms, parking lots and service centers.
-Some places have introduced a fee – up to Íkr200 (US$1.50) – for restroom use.
+The fee varies, but it's often around Íkr750 per day for a regular private car and used to help fund maintenance of facilities, such as walking paths, restrooms, parking lots and service centers.
+Some places have also introduced a fee – up to Íkr200 – for restroom use.

-The most popular day trip from the capital, Reykjavík, is to the Golden Circle.
+The most popular day trip from the capital is to the Golden Circle.
 It's home to the magnificent Gullfoss waterfall, Geysir, the geyser after which all others are named, and Þingvellir, the site of the world’s first parliament.

-Whale-watching, glacier hiking and geothermal bathing on a budget
+8. Enjoy outdoor activities, like whale-watching, glacier hiking and geothermal bathing, on a budget

 If you want to go whale watching, for example, you should do some research into the best locations around the country and compare tour prices.
 But it’s also worth checking the conditions and optimum times for spotting whales – if it’s not a good time of year to view them, you may want to save your pennies and opt for a different activity.